The Voice of Germany: Presenters

 Stefan Gödde was announced as the host of the program in July 2011.
-Since season two, actor Thore Schölermann has been hosting the show.
+From season two to season fifteen, actor Thore Schölermann hosted the show.
 From the fifth season until the eleventh season, Schölermann and model Lena Gercke hosted the show together.
-Since season 12, Schölermann has been hosting the show with Melissa Khalaj.
+From season 12 to season 15, Schölermann hosted the show with Melissa Khalaj.

 From season one until season four, Doris Golpashin was as the show's social media correspondent during the live shows.

 In the tenth season TV presenter Annemarie Carpendale hosted the show, only for the blind auditions, battle rounds and sing offs, replacing Gercke, who was pregnant.
 Gercke returned in the live shows.
 In the eleventh season, Schölermann could not be in the semi-final and final, because his wife Jana Schölermann was pregnant.
 Melissa Khalaj replaced him in the semi-final, and Steven Gätjen in the final.
+Schölermann departed the series after the fifteenth season and was replaced by Matthias Killing.